PalamaraLab/EpiNN/README.md

 EpiNN was implemented and tested using CentOS Linux 7.

-The training data is available in https://github.com/PalamaraLab/EpiNN_data
+The training data is available at https://github.com/PalamaraLab/EpiNN_data

 ## 🔬 Get started